 The Testing Equipment:

-Our screening audiometer is fully automated and iPad-based.
+Our portable audiometer is fully automated and iPad-based.
 It uses the gold-standard modified Hughson Westlake protocol.
 And it is clinically validated for accuracy.
 SHOEBOX conforms to the current ANSI S3.6 requirements of a clinical audiometer.

 SHOEBOX is optimized for testing outside of a sound booth.
 It ships with an external Class II microphone.
 A room scan software feature.
 And sophisticated background noise monitoring capabilities.
 In combination, these help to ensure that your testing environment is within the Maximum Permissible Ambient Noise Levels needed for compliant testing.